Sr3qt/Path-Tracer/sources.md

 as 0 to 3, regardless of k.
 Therefore, one can speed up execution by adding a code path to sort a small number of nodes and performing full sort only if there are 4 or more hits"

+- Double my buffers, let the cpu and gpu work on seperate buffers, then swap https://community.khronos.org/t/dynamic-memory-allocation-at-runtime/105347/4